LeidyGil/leidygil.github.io/SQL_English.md

 1            Ana     2          Elena
 2            Pedro   1          Marta

-WHERE we can see that for each record in the 'profesores' table, there are one or more records in the 'profesores_alumnos' table, and for each record in the 'profesores_alumnos' table, there is a record in the 'alumnos' table.
+Where we can see that for each record in the 'profesores' table, there are one or more records in the 'profesores_alumnos' table, and for each record in the 'profesores_alumnos' table, there is a record in the 'alumnos' table.

 To join more than 2 tables, a join can be made for each table to be joined.